Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/o/OpenMPI/README.md

 Note that we cannot fully support Open MPI on LUMI.
-Users should get decent performance on LUMI-C, but despite including the rocm modules, this is not a GPU-zware version of MPI as currently UCX is required for that but not supported on the SlingShot 11 interconnect of LUMI.
+Users should get decent performance on LUMI-C, but despite including the rocm modules, this is not a GPU-aware version of MPI as currently UCX is required for that but not supported on the SlingShot 11 interconnect of LUMI.

-The primary MPI implementation on LUMI and the only one which we can fully support remains the implementation profided by the cray-mpich modules on top of libfabric as the communication library.
+The primary MPI implementation on LUMI and the only one which we can fully support remains the implementation provided by the cray-mpich modules on top of libfabric as the communication library.
+The Cray MPICH implementation also contains some optimisations that are not available in the upstream MPICH installation but are essential for scalability in certain large runs on LUMI.

   * [Open MPI web site](https://www.open-mpi.org/)